SpencerHulse/photo-port/README.md

 This is a simple single-page React app that uses a basic component structure and setup.
 It is a SPA, and it also utilizes state for a controlled contact form.
 Additionally, there are tests added to the project to easily check the state of the app after changes are made.

+A live version of the app can be found on [Heroku](https://spencer-photo-port.herokuapp.com/).

 ## Table of Contents

 - [Installation](#installation)